 There are a ton of articles out there that teach and preach about the most effective ways to build muscle.
 They go on and on about what you should do, what you should eat, how you should train, etc. This isn’t one of those.
 This is the complete opposite.
-This article tells you what exactly you might be doing that is harming your gains.
+This article tells you three habits that destroy gains.

 You Train Too Much